PlanTL-GOB-ES/CUTEXT/README.md

 * cutext/intern/TT/x/: internal storage of the intermediate file for treetagger.
 * cutext/jar_pdf/: contains the "pdfbox-app-2.0.5.jar" file to convert texts written in pdf to txt.
 * cutext/main/: includes the main classes of CUTEXT as well as the file cutext.jar.
-* cutext/out/fileTextHashTerms/: store the text output files.
+* cutext/out/fileTextHashTerms/: stores the text output files.
 * cutext/out/serHashTerms/: stores serialized objects.
 * cutext/postagger/: contains the class that invokes the tagger (TreeTagger).
 * cutext/prepro/: contains the classes that preprocess the input corpus.
-* cutext/properties/: contains the CUTEXT properties file.
+* cutext/properties/: contains the CUTEXT property file.
 * cutext/stemmer/: contains the classes that allow you to obtain the stem of the words.
 * cutext/textmode/: contains the classes that allow CUTEXT to be executed from the terminal.
 * cutext/util/: contains utility classes.